IBM-EPBL/IBM-Project-21663-1659787380/README.md

-# IBM-Project-21663-1659787380
+#Emerging Methods for Early Detection of Forest Fires
-Emerging Methods for Early Detection of Forest Fires
+    A Deep learning based approach for real-time forest fire detection and prediction.